Email Processing in Lua

 Overridden metamethods: None

-Table DKIMResult
+DKIMResult Table

 The table describes the results of scanning for all DKIM signatures of the message.